Skip to main content

 Grogue (Grogue)

-Strong rum made from distilled sugarcane, often served neat or used in cocktails like ponche.
-One of the most important aspects of Cape Verdean culture.
-Made in towns such as Paul on Santo Antão and Cidade Velha on Santiago using a trapiche.
-The sugarcane is mainly grown on Santo Antão and Santiago.
+A strong rum distilled from sugarcane, drunk neat or mixed into cocktails like ponche.
+It runs deep in Cape Verdean culture.
+It's made in towns such as Paul on Santo Antão and Cidade Velha on Santiago using a trapiche, with the sugarcane grown mainly on those two islands.

 spirit40%